publicvirtualvoid/ha-genesisenergy/README.md

 # Genesis Energy Integration for Home Assistant

 This is a custom component for Home Assistant to integrate with Genesis Energy (New Zealand).
-It fetches your hourly electricity and gas consumption, costs, Power Shout details, and other account information, making it available within Home Assistant.
+It fetches your hourly electricity and gas consumption, costs, forecasts, usage breakdowns, Power Shout details, and other account information, making it available within Home Assistant.

 This integration is built by reverse-engineering the Genesis Energy web portal and is not officially supported by Genesis.
 It may break if Genesis changes their website or APIs.